7 Intravascular (IV) Examples

 7.6 Units

-Assign units to get automatic unit propagation through derived parameters:
+Assign units to get automatic unit propagation through derived parameters.
+See the Units chapter and Unit Assignment and Conversion with PKNCA for the full units workflow.

 units_table <- pknca_units_table(